ONSdigital/dp-logging/README.md

 ```

 Unless explicitly configured DPLogger will use ```java com.github.onsdigital.logging.v2.nop.NopConfig``` by default.
 As the name suggests is a nop impl which is essentially the same as sending log events to `>/dev/null`.
+The is handle
+ for unit testing any classes that use the logger the nop default means you are not required to set up the logger in
+ each test class.

 ### Using the logger